jagannathBhat/animeyoutube-downloader/README.md

 ### Backend

 - The BeautifulSoup4 library is used for scrapping the download links of the videos from AnimeYoutube.
-- THe server is built using Flask.
+- The server is built using Flask.

 ### Frontend